- Brightwork Research & Analysis uses a comprehensive TCO method.

 Learning Curves for New Applications

-One of the major issues is that IT departments are not experts in each application, and so there is a learning curve for each new application.
+One of the major issues is that IT departments are not experts in each application, so there is a learning curve for each new application.
 As a result, software vendors are in the best position to perform hardware sizing as they have the greatest number of data points and, of course, developed the software.
 When SaaS software becomes more prevalent, one of the great benefits will be to take IT departments out of the business of buying and maintaining hardware.
-For instance, best-of-breed vendors such as Arena Solutions and Birst follow a multi-tenant model, where customers share one application but each customer uses a division of the database.
+For instance, best-of-breed vendors such as Arena Solutions and Birst follow a multi-tenant model, where customers share one application.
+Still, each customer uses a division of the database.
 The application is the same, but the data is not mixed up between the customers.
-Under the SaaS delivery model, hardware is far better utilized, as is explained by a quotation from the business intelligence software vendor Birst.
+Under the SaaS delivery model, the hardware is far better utilized, as is explained by a quotation from the business intelligence software vendor Birst.

 “This extremely variable computing load requires provisioning of greater computing power and generally results in lower hardware use than in conventional computing systems.
 It is not uncommon to have CPU and disk use at 1–4% in order to handle infrequent peaks of 60–80%.
 These low use levels result in particularly expensive hardware requirements.
 Cloud-based hardware virtualization does not address this as these systems must remain on and using CPU at all times, as user load is unpredictable.
 This is compounded if any degree of service level is required.
 To maintain uptime service levels, redundant hardware must be made available for clustering and failover, often doubling hardware infrastructure costs.”